Hacks to boost your credit card rewards

 While Nicole has waited a decade to take her first flight on points, Matthew Lau has been to Japan, Miami, Europe, Hawaii and Vancouver on his Aeroplan points, all in the past two years.
 Lau, co-founder and chief editor of Pointshogger, a site devoted to leveraging loyalty programs, made those trips after collecting more than 250,000 points.
 It sounds like a lot but not to serious credit card points collectors.
 “I don’t like to brag about that because I think that’s a pretty small number,” he says.
 His strategy is to chase sign-up bonuses, lots and lots of sign-up bonuses; he signs up for up to 10 cards a year.
 Lau figures that’s where 60% of the 250,000 points came from.
 We put that strategy to the test and a quick tally of the sign-up bonuses of 11 Aeroplan-branded or American Express cards—all of which allow holders to transfer points on a one-to-one basis, would net you 230,000 points.

 While many of these cards come with sign-up fees, these are often waived for the first year, meaning it’s pure profit.
 That’s key, though on rare occasions it may even make sense to pay the annual fee to get the sign-up bonus, says Weyman.
-Consider the American Express Platinum card, which comes with a hefty $699 fee.
-The card offers a 50,000 point welcome bonus.
-If you open the card based on a referral you’ll get 10,000 additional points, and you can then double that if you refer the card to someone else.
-That brings your total points up to 70,000, which MoneySense estimates to be worth $865 when the points are converted to Aeroplan miles.
+Consider The Platinum Card from American Express* which comes with a hefty $699 fee.
+The card offers up this welcome bonus: Earn up to 80,000 membership rewards points when you spend $7,500 in the first 3 months.

 But a word of caution: Be wary of what churning can do to your credit score.
 Weyman says when he opened four new accounts in a six-month period, on top of a used car loan, he saw his score drop quite a bit.
 But if you’re just opening a few cards a year it likely isn’t much of a concern.